Trash and recycling tips

-We pick up leaf and yard waste from April to December on scheduled days.
-Leaf and yard waste will not be collected curbside on non-collection weeks.
+We pick up leaf and yard waste from May to December on scheduled days.
+We also hold drop-off events every two weeks, starting on Sunday, July 14, through November.

 - Place leaves and yard debris in large paper bags or open barrels labeled YARD WASTE.
 Do not use plastic bags.